HR-CMGT/PRG06-vue-workshop/README.md

 ## Reactive data

-The strength of Reactive frameworks such as Vue, React and Angular is that it we can bind DOM elements (our UI) to data in components.
-This is called **reactive data**.
-As a comparison, without a reactive framework you would have to call an update function manually, every time your state has changed:
+In the old days, without a reactive framework, we had to call an update function every time our data changed:

 **app.js - manually updating the DOM**
 ```